MSU receives gift from Meijer family for new medical innovation facility

 Groundbreaking for the Doug Meijer Medical Innovation Center is planned for Nov.
 18 at the MSU Grand Rapids Innovation Park.

-In June, Health Innovation Partners (a real estate development joint venture between MB Real Estate, Walsh Construction/Walsh Investors and Rockford Construction) and MSU signed a long-term lease for the development of a medical innovation building and parking structure at the MSU Grand Rapids Innovation Park.
+In June, Health Innovation Partners – a real estate development joint venture between Rockford Construction, Walsh Construction/Walsh Investors, Murphy Development Group and Michigan State University, signed a long-term lease for the development of a medical innovation building and parking structure at the MSU Grand Rapids Innovation Park.
 The first building at the site, the MSU Grand Rapids Research Center, opened September 2017.
 The Doug Meijer Medical Innovation Facility is anticipated to open in late 2021.